pilight/pilight/docs/source/faq.rst

    - `The GPIO connected receiver does not work`_
    - `I only see sent codes, not received ones`_
    - `Let devices learn new codes sent from pilight`_
-   - `The send-repeat setting does not work anymore`_
 - `Configuration`_
    - `How to use raw codes in the configuration`_
    - `How to fix an empty webGUI`_

+.. deprecated:: 8.0

-- `Compilation`_
+- `General`_
-   - `How to fix errors about missing dependencies`_
+   - `Using PHP inside the pilight webserver`_
-- `Myths`_
+- `Sending & Receiving`_
-   - `pilight support for Domoticz and pimatic`_
-   - `The Raspberry Pi is not fast enough to handle domotica software`_
+   - `The send-repeat setting does not work anymore`_

 General
 -------

-.. _Retrieving running pilight version:
+.. _Retrieving pilight version:
-.. rubric:: Retrieving running pilight version
+.. rubric:: Retrieving pilight version

 You can use the following command to retrieve the pilight version: